buildingblocks/bb-prototype-website-razor/README.md

 /pages/contentcards will be mapped to the view /Views/Pages/ContentCards.cshtml

+## Component Content

+Components are defined in the /Views/Components folder.

+These can be rendered using the @Component.Render method.

+JSON files in the data folder are available by convention for dummy data e.g.:

+     @Component.Render( viewName : "~/Views/Components/content-cards/content-cards.cshtml",
+                       componentPath : "content-cards.contentCards.blockA")

+componentPath maps to a JSON file called content-cards.json which contains an object called contentCards with a property blockA which has the data for a content card.

 ## API Content

 To return JSON from the application json files can be placed in the api folder.